-The Society’s 2025 Annual Dinner and Awards Presentation was held in the Strangers’ Room of Parliament House Sydney on the evening of Friday, 7 March 2024.
+The Society’s 2025 Annual Dinner and Awards Presentation was held in the Strangers’ Room of Parliament House, Sydney on the evening of Friday, 7 March 2024, under the kind patronage of the Honourable Stephen Kamper MP, Minister for Jobs and Tourism, Minister for Multiculturalism, Minister for Lands and Property, and Minister for Sport.

-It was a wonderful occasion attended by 250 members and friends of the Society, including the 2024 Award winners (shown in the adjacent image) who were presented with their awards by Her Excellency the Honourable Margaret Beazley AC KC, Governor of New South Wales and the Patron of the Society.
+It was a wonderful occasion attended by 250 members and friends of the Society, including the 2024 Award winners (shown in the adjacent image) who were presented with their awards by Her Excellency the Honourable Margaret Beazley AC KC, Governor of New South Wales and Patron of the Society, and the President, Dr Susan Pond AM FRSN.

-Professor Georgina Long AO FAHMS FAA, the 2024 joint Australian of the Year, who is recognised for her ground-breaking therapies for melanoma, delivered a thought-provoking after-dinner lecture titled Advancing Science through Innovation and Equity.
-The summary of her talk is shown below.
+Professor Georgina Long AO FAHMS FAA, the 2024 joint Australian of the Year, who is recognised for her ground-breaking therapies for melanoma, delivered a stirring after-dinner lecture titled Advancing Science through Innovation and Equity.
+A summary of her talk is shown below.

 I believe in the power of scientific innovation, especially in cancer research, where groundbreaking advancements I have helped pioneer—like the ABC (brain) trial and the neoadjuvant NADINA trial—have transformed treatment approaches.
 By challenging conventional methods and embracing bold new strategies, my colleagues and I have worked alongside talented colleagues in my specialty to significantly improve survival rates for melanoma patients.
 Continuous learning and pushing boundaries are central to my work, and I firmly believe that courage drives innovation in medicine.